New Goods-to-Robot Systems Take E-Fulfillment to the Next Level

 Order Fulfillment Optimization

-Robotic bin picking generally involves the following components:
+Robotic bin picking applications generally involve the following components:

-Goods-to-robot picking has applications reaching far beyond just AS/RS integration.
-The ability to pick from delivered bins can help improve operations in some of the following areas (among others):
+AI enabled robots have applications reaching far beyond just order fulfillment.
+The ability to autonomously pick and place can help improve operations in some of the following areas:

 Roger Wilke says: